 This is the story of one very bad day within a fire department and the fire fighters and family members who go through professional and personal issues.
 It is a story of love and devotion but also of betrayal of the worst kind.
 It is about human beings struggling to deal with fear, pain, and loss.

-Kenneth Padgett has joined me today to discuss the human struggle in his novel ‘Fire and Ice’.
-Kenneth, thanks for joining me today.
+Michael Erving has joined me today to discuss the human struggle in his novel ‘Fire and Ice’.
+Michael, thanks for joining me today.
 I know that you’re on a tight schedule so let’s get straight down to business.
 Where did the idea for ‘Fire and Ice’ originate?

 The original idea for the book came to me when I was a senior in high school one winter day.
 The story is about a disaster during a winter storm.